johnathan-convertino-afrl/vpi_tcp_server/README.md

-# VPI binary file io
+# VPI TCP server
-### read and write binary functions for VPI
+### TCP server functions for VPI
 ---

    author: Jay Convertino

-   date: 2023.01.01
+   date: 2024.02.24

-   details: Read and write binary file functions for VPI.
-This is threaded and does all file IO outside of the simulation function call.
+   details: TCP server functions for VPI VPI.
+This is threaded and does all recv/send IO outside of the simulation function call.

    license: MIT